 First of all, let me explain why I switched to using headphones exclusively from traditional loudspeakers.
-The simple answer is that I’ve got a busy life with kids and family.
+The simple answer is that I’ve got a busy life with kids to take care of.

 Well, truth be told I don’t have a fully optimized room with acoustic treatments.
-Our living room acts as the hub for our family and the last thing on earth my wife wants to see are huge speakers and a bulky audio system.
+My living room acts as the hub and the last thing on earth I want to see are huge speakers and a bulky audio system.
 Most of my listening has to be when kids are asleep.
 Headphones are just perfect for kicking back with your eyes closed just focusing on the music performance.

 From a technical perspective, I feel that headphones offer a cleaner more intimate sound because there are simply zero room acoustic interferences.
 You can enjoy great undistorted sound all the time.
-No complaints from neighbors or family members.
+No complaints from neighbors.
 It’s just you and the music.

 A few compromises are inevitable however.
 You won’t get that lifelike soundstage as with stereo speakers and bass won’t have any visceral impact although certain tricks such as angled drivers and crossfeed filters on headphone amplifiers help reduce the perception of a narrow soundstage.